Dijker/nu.dijker.PaperTrails/APPSTORE.md

 * T: PaperTrails at Max. configured Lines
 * T: PaperTrails greater than ## Lines

-## older verions
-* Fixed errors, typo's, contributors and donation button.
-* Configurable max. number of loglines
-* Added Timestamping Logs in the form of YYYY-MM-DD HH:MM.ss [LogText]

 ## Features

-For more information and examples go to the forum
-( https://forum.athom.com/discussion/3473/ ) and create Issues (bug reports, feature requests) on Github ( https://github.com/Dijker/nu.dijker.PaperTrails/issues )
+For more information and examples go to the [PaperTrails topic on the Athom Forum] (https://community.athom.com/t/40) and create Issues (bug reports, feature requests) on Github ( https://github.com/Dijker/nu.dijker.PaperTrails/issues )

 If you like my work, Buy me a beer!